 Dettifoss, along with the smaller waterfalls, Selfoss and Hafragilsfoss, which are south and north of Dettifoss, create a natural monument and have been declared as protected.
-You will also find a very pretty horseshoe-shaped waterfall further down the canyon called Ré´ttarfoss waterfall.
+You will also find a very pretty horseshoe-shaped waterfall further down the canyon called Réttarfoss waterfall.

 The first waterfall in the canyon is called Selfoss waterfall.
 It is a beautiful horseshoe-shaped waterfall, 10 meters high and very wide.
 I visited it from the west bank of the glacial river, but it cannot be seen very well from there.

-It can also be visited from the east bank, where there is a 1,4 km hike from Dettifoss waterfall.
+It can also be visited from the east bank, where there is a 1.4 km hike from Dettifoss waterfall.
 Next time I visit Dettifoss I will make sure to get a better look at Selfoss waterfall from the east bank.

 There are some very beautiful basalt columns on each side of Jökulsá á Fjöllum glacial river by Selfoss.
-From the west bank of the river there is an easy short hike to Selfoss waterfall.
+From the west bank of the river, there is an easy short hike to Selfoss waterfall.

 Dettifoss can be visited from both the east bank and the west bank of Jökulsá á Fjöllum glacial river and there is a totally different experience visiting it from the east bank than visiting it from the west bank.
-The road to the west is paved, but the road on the east side is a bumpy gravel road.
+The road to the west is paved, but the road on the east side is still a bumpy gravel road.

 It is awesome standing close to Dettifoss.
-When I visit it I am always in awe at how powerful it really is.
+When I visit it I am always in awe of how powerful it really is.
 I get a feeling of unreality standing so close to such forces of nature.